Alison in Action

 Addiction is a disease or psychological disorder where someone repeatedly engages in harmful behaviour.
 In the case of substance abuse, this is a pattern of using any legal or illegal substance (such as alcohol, inhalants, prescriptions medications and illicit drugs) for mood-altering purposes.
 Generally, substance abuse can happen as initial experimentation with these substances turns to regular use, which fosters tolerance (where a person needs more to achieve the same effect) and dependency, culminating in addiction.
 There are many reasons why some can experiment but never become addicts, while others become dependent, including genetics, poor mental health, peer pressure, lack of a support system and the fact that many substances are physically addictive.
 Alcohol, amphetamines, painkillers and other substances are abused by millions of people every day.Read More

-It is not surprising that the US Army would have some of the best courses on mental health and substance abuse.
-After all, serving in the military is one of the most stressful experiences a person can have and stress is known to be connected to mental illness and addiction.
+It may be surprising that the US Army would have some of the best courses on mental health and substance abuse.
+However, serving in the military can lead to extremely stressful experiences and stress is known to be connected to mental illness and addiction.
 Researchers want to ensure that serving personnel are as mentally and emotionally healthy as they are physically fit, and have shared their online courses with us for you to access for free.Read More

 XSIQ provides courses on psychology, broadly defined as the study of the human mind and our behaviour, including emotions, thought, and conscious and unconscious phenomena.
 If you want to pursue a career in any aspect of mental health, it is always beneficial to have a solid foundation in the basics of psychology.Read More